COCC-CACOCC Labor Negotiations

 As a public institution, COCC must balance compensation growth with long-term fiscal stability.
 The Board of Directors has adopted a 29% General Fund reserve policy, which equates to approximately 106 days of operating resources.
 This policy is intended to protect student services, payroll continuity and academic programs during periods of enrollment fluctuation, state funding changes or unexpected financial disruption.

 Current projections already show reserves below that 29% target.
 The projected reserve level for 2025–26 is 10.81% (approximately 39 days of operating resources), with projections of 12.78% for 2026–27 and between 9% and 12% in subsequent years.
-Based on financial modeling conducted by the College using current budget projections, acceptance of CACOCC/OEA's compensation proposal would reduce reserves to below 10%, or fewer than 37 days of operating resources.
-That level of reserve would significantly increase financial risk and could require difficult financial decisions affecting tuition, programs, services and staffing.
 The chart below reflects projected reserve levels under current financial models.

 Proposed Budget FY25-26